 And Lisa wants to drive the point home to everyone she encounters that excessive sweating caused by hyperhidrosis is truly uncontrollable without the support of treatment.

 “Every word matters,” she says.
-“So we need to educate the wider world that sufferers don’t have control over their sweating.
+“So, we need to educate the wider world that sufferers don’t have control over their sweating disorder.
 It’s not their fault.”
-According to Lisa, this is one critical step towards building better global understanding and empathy, thereby contributing to a greater sense of wellbeing and improving the patient’s experience.
+According to Lisa, this is one critical step towards building better global understanding and empathy, thereby contributing to a greater sense of wellbeing and improving the patient’s experience with anxiety and sweating.

 Lisa advises sufferers she meets to figure out the combination of treatments that work for them.
-“For some, this is prescription topical wipes like Qbrexza® or over-the-counter antiperspirants, and for others, it might be Botox® or miraDry®.
+“For some, this is prescription topical wipes like Qbrexza® or over-the-counter antiperspirants, and for others, it might be Botox®, miraDry® or another anxiety sweating medication.
 Combining therapies to fit your individual needs and sweating experience is key,” she says.
 “In any case, managing the sweat is one battle, and this can be combined with psychological assistance to help you deal with the anxiety.”

 And knowing you’re not alone can also be game-changing.
 “Go to the IHhS website (SweatHelp.org) and you’ll find a gazillion people who are experiencing similar struggles,” she says.
 “And if you sign up to our newsletter, you’ll get a monthly dose of intelligent info — as well as invitations to clinical trials, advice on choosing a healthcare provider, and more.”